DanielMartensson/STM32-PLC/README.md

 Yes, it's possible to set the calibration to each input in this project.
 You need to have the ILI9341 touch LCD with SPI bus.
 Open the `STM32 PLC Pinouts.pdf` and see the connection for the LCD.
 You can also set the PWM frequency and analog input gain for the ADC and Differential ADC at 16-bit.

 ## SAE J1939
 The STM32 PLC has internal SAE J1939 protocol.
-Made from [Open-SAE-J1939](https://github.com/DanielMartensson/Open-SAE-J1939).
+Made from [Open-SAE-J1939](https://github.com/DanielMartensson/Open-SAE-J1939) repository.

 ## OpenSourceLogger
 This is a QT C++ software that you can connect to your STM32 PLC board via the USB and then you can send signals from OpenSourceLogger and recieve signals.